 The life span of a Saplaninac usually ranges from about 11-13 years but this is dependent on many factors, the most prominent one being the dog’s weight.
 Like many large breed dogs, keeping your dog at a healthy weight level and exercising it regularly is critical in the prevention of arthritis, heart problems, and other associated health issues.
 Consulting with a veterinarian should allow you to calculate a target weight to try to keep your dog at by taking its height into account.
 Sarplaninacs, and most livestock guardian breeds in general, seem to have a much more efficient metabolism than many of the more modern breeds.
 Hence, it is not uncommon for a fully grown Sar to only eat the same amount of food in a day as say a Border Collie which may only be a third of its size.

 We recommend NOT feeding adolescent Sars any types of standard puppy food as the heavy protein contents can contribute to an abnormal growth rate in still-developing dogs.
 This does have the potential of leading to long-term joint problems so as a rule we only feed large breed puppy foods or even just an all age dry dog food upon weaning.
 Many LGD breeders who have the means have reported great success by feeding raw all-meat diets to their dogs.
-Their digestive systems seem to be able to process all of the meat more efficiently and your not left with the unnatural overdose of nutrients.
+Their digestive systems seem to be able to process all of the meat more efficiently and you’re not left with the unnatural overdose of nutrients.

 ENERGY LEVEL/EXERCISE REQUIREMENTS